 To purchase skills from any Class that is not your Primary Class, you must first purchase the Common Skill "Multiclass" or "Multicraft."
 These skills allow you to add more Primary Classes to your character's repertoire and to purchase skills from them.
 Once you 'Multiclass,' all selected Classes are treated as Primary and there is no restriction on purchasing any skills from among any of your Primary Classes.
-Skills that are not a part of your chosen classes are not available for purchase, except for skills on the Common Skills list, which are available to anyone at any time.
+Skills that are not a part of your chosen classes are not available for purchase.

 As a character purchases skills in their Class, they progress through Tiers.
 A character must purchase two skills on a tier to progress to the next tier.
-For example, any two Tier 3 Finesse skills are required to progress to Finesse Tier 4.
+For example, any two Rank 3 Finesse skills are required to progress to Finesse Rank 4.